-The Colorado Rapids Futures program will act as a supplemental training opportunity.
-Player’s selected to the Rapids Futures program will continue to participate and compete with their current club team.
-The Colorado Rapids staff will identify & invite top U12 prospects to join the Futures Program.
-The players selected to the Futures program will be provided with high level training & the opportunity to compete with some of the top players in the state.
-The Futures program is an open program with top players from all clubs across the Denver metro area eligible to be identified, invited, trained and ultimately selected onto Colorado Rapids Academy rosters at U13+ age groups.
-Please note in all instances players will only be invited into the Futures program with the endorsement & support of their current club.
+The Colorado Rapids Futures Program will act as a supplemental training opportunity.
+Players selected to the Rapids Futures Program will continue to participate and compete with their current club team.
+The Colorado Rapids staff will identify and invite top U-12 prospects to join the Futures Program.
+The players selected to the Futures Program will be provided with high level training and the opportunity to compete with some of the top players in the state.
+The Futures Program is an open program with top players from all clubs across the Denver metro area eligible to be identified, invited, trained and ultimately selected onto Colorado Rapids Academy rosters at U-13+ age groups.
+Please note in all instances players will only be invited into the Futures Program with the endorsement and support of their current club.

-- Players in the U12 age division are still very young and far from maturation technically, tactically physically & emotionally.
+- Players in the U-12 age division are still very young and far from maturation technically, tactically, physically and emotionally.
 Talent identification and selection at this stage of development is complex and inefficient given the players are at such an early stage of their development.
-The Futures Program allows us to delay the full time selection process and provide extended opportunities for the player (and club) to more thoroughly explore the players compatibility with the Rapids style of play, game model training methodologies and the commitment required at the Academy level.
+The Futures Program allows us to delay the full time selection process and provide extended opportunities for the player (and club) to more thoroughly explore the players' compatibility with the Rapids style of play, game model training methodologies and the commitment required at the Academy level.

-- The Academy program is designed to develop players for the Colorado Rapids 1st team.
+- The Academy program is designed to develop players for the Colorado Rapids first team and Rapids 2.
 These lofty goals require the player and family to be fully committed to the process.
 We believe young players should be afforded more time to explore other sports and opportunities to play with their local club before making the commitment to a professional Academy.

-- The Futures program will provide the Colorado Rapids Academy the opportunity to play a larger role in the development of more players from across the state without the club or player first committing to the Academy program.
-This gives the player, the family and club the opportunity to determine if committing to a pathway to professional soccer is in the best interests of everyone involved.
+- The Futures Program will provide the Colorado Rapids Academy the opportunity to play a larger role in the development of more players from across the state without the club or player first committing to the Academy program.
+This gives the player, the family, and the club the opportunity to determine if committing to a pathway to professional soccer is in the best interest of everyone involved.

 - The primary development and competition tool for player development will continue to be with their home club.
-The Futures training program and its curriculum will be designed to purely focus on age appropriate individual player development.
+The Futures Program and its curriculum will be designed to purely focus on age appropriate individual player development.
 The focus will not be a competitive game on the weekend.
-Instead, the training focus will be on the individual player and developing the appropriate skillsets for the players future.
-The futures program training pool will play a small number of games during the course of a calendar year.
+Instead, the training focus will be on the individual player and developing the appropriate skillsets for the player's future.
+The Futures Program training pool will play a small number of games during the course of a calendar year.
 The ability to carefully manage these competitive environments will ensure the player, and their development, remains the central focus throughout.

 The leads for the Rapids Futures Program will be the Colorado Rapids Academy Director Chris Cartlidge and Colorado Rapids Alliance Technical Director Andrew Kewley.
 The Futures Program coaching staff will consist of full time Rapids Academy staff coaches.